kuanghuei/SCAN/README.md

 ## Download data

+!
+The data links are currently unavailable.
+I will find another place to host these data by next month.
+Sorry for the inconvenience.

 Download the dataset files and pre-trained models.
 We use splits produced by [Andrej Karpathy](http://cs.stanford.edu/people/karpathy/deepimagesent/).
 The raw images can be downloaded from from their original sources [here](http://nlp.cs.illinois.edu/HockenmaierGroup/Framing_Image_Description/KCCA.html), [here](http://shannon.cs.illinois.edu/DenotationGraph/) and [here](http://mscoco.org/).

 The precomputed image features of MS-COCO are from [here](https://github.com/peteanderson80/bottom-up-attention).
 The precomputed image features of Flickr30K are extracted from the raw Flickr30K images using the bottom-up attention model from [here](https://github.com/peteanderson80/bottom-up-attention).
 All the data needed for reproducing the experiments in the paper, including image features and vocabularies, can be downloaded from: